renswilderom/renswilderom.github.io/publications.md

 - Separating the Wheat from the Chaff: A Topic- and Keyword-Based Procedure for Identifying Research-Relevant Text.
 With Alicia Eads, among others.
 Published at _[Poetics](https://www.sciencedirect.com/science/article/abs/pii/S0304422X20302813){:target="_blank"}_.

-- The Dynamics of Dance: An Early History of Electronic Dance Music.
-With Alex van Venrooij.
-Published at _[The Bloomsbury Handbook of Popular Music and Youth Culture](https://www.bloomsbury.com/uk/bloomsbury-handbook-of-popular-music-and-youth-culture-9781501333705/){:target="_blank"}_.

 ## Popular/general audiences